AakLak/RSBotSpot/content/post/bot-oldschool-runescape-with-tribot.md

 ---
-title: "How to Start Botting Oldschool Runescape with TRiBot"
+title: "How to Start Botting Old School Runescape with TRiBot"
-description: "Learn how to setup and get started botting Oldschool Runescape with TRiBot."
+description: "Learn how to setup TRiBot and start botting Old School Runescape."
 draft: false
 date: "2019-06-30"
 tags: ["TRiBot"]
-aliases: ["/bot-oldschool-runescape-with-tribot/"]
+aliases: ["/bot-Old School-runescape-with-tribot/"]
 sharingicons: false
 ---
-TRiBot is one of the most popular Oldschool Runescape bots.
+TRiBot is one of the most popular Old School Runescape bots.
 Released in 2013, it's used by thousands of botters and has a wide selection of scripts.

 TRiBot is under active development, and includes features like a break handler, proxy support, and antiban measurements.

-This guide will explain how start botting Oldschool Runescape with TRiBot.
+This guide will explain how start botting Old School Runescape with TRiBot.
 <!--more-->
 ## Create a TRiBot Account
 Start by registering an account on the <a href="https://tribot.org/forums/register/" target="_blank">TRiBot forums</a>.